ngaxavi/dotfiles/README.md

-# Settings for my work environments
+# Settings for my work environment